Last month I got an email from a friend. After 6 months of hustle, she’s throwing in the towel. Why?

 - How do we get more users, subscribers, etc.?

-For us, that meant branding redesign, re-evaluating the content strategy, adding new sales channels, etc. Have we optimized product/market fit?
 We can’t be sure just yet.
 Yes we’re getting subscribers and yes the reaction is overwhelmingly positive, but some of these tests take weeks or more to confirm for sure (especially big changes like a rebranding).

 What’s the “Right” Pivot?